 Comment

-The court of appeals has applied its Title VII constructive-discharge precedent in the context of Section 1981 claims.
+The Court of Appeals has applied its Title VII constructive-discharge precedent in the context of Section 1981 claims.
 See Jones v.
 School Dist. of Philadelphia, 198 F.3d 403, 412 (3d Cir.
 1999) (citing Goss v.
 Exxon Office Systems Co., 747 F.2d 885 (3d Cir.
 1984)).
 Accordingly, this instruction is substantively identical to the constructive discharge instruction for Title VII actions.
 See Instruction 5.2.2.

 This instruction can be used when the plaintiff was not fired but resigned, and claims that she nonetheless suffered an adverse employment action because she was constructively discharged due to an adverse action or actions that were sanctioned by her employer.
 This instruction is designed for use with any of Instructions 6.1.2 through 6.1.3.
 Assuming that the Title VII framework concerning employer liability for harassment applies to Section 1981 actions, the employer’s ability to assert an Ellerth / Faragher affirmative defense in a constructive discharge case will depend on whether the constructive discharge resulted from actions that were sanctioned by the employer.
 See Pennsylvania State Police v.
 Suders, 542 U.S. 129, 140-41 (2004) (“[A]n employer does not have recourse to the Ellerth/ Faragher affirmative defense when a supervisor’s official act precipitates the constructive discharge; absent such a ‘tangible employment action,’ however, the defense is available to the employer whose supervisors are charged with harassment.”); see also Comment 5.1.5.

-6.3.1 Section 1981 Defenses — Bona Fide Occupational Qualification
+6.3 Section 1981 Defenses

 No Instruction